LaurenceMolloy/RepoDash/README.md

 <h1>Welcome to RepoDash</h1>

 <p>Do you maintain a project codebase on Github?
-Do you spend an awful lot of your time managing your project's issues list?
-Would you like to be able to take a step back and answer key questions, such as:</p>
+Would you like to be able to collate statistics
+that summarise historic monthly activity on that codebase and see, at a glance, how that impacts the project issues list over time?
+Would you like to be able to perform this analysis for any given time period of your choosing, perhaps to compare one year's performance against the next?</p>

+<p>RepoDash can do this for any project on Github.
+It uses the Github API to collect repository
+data and generate a data visualisation of a range of historic monthly metrics of the project issues list over a user-specified period of time, including:</p>

 <ul>
-<li>Do you have it under control?</li>
-<li>Can you resolve issues faster than they are created?</li>
-<li>On average, how long do issues remain on the list before they are resolved?</li>
+<li>How many new issues were created?
+<li>How many existing issues were resolved?
+<li>For all issue activity in a month, what was the percentage split between opened / closed?
+<li>What was the rate of growth/reduction of the issues list?
+<li>How long, on average have open issues been in the isssues list?
+<li>What was the spread of issue ages in the issues list?
 </ul>

-<p>To answer questions like these, I have created a tool that uses the Github API to generate a
-data visualisation that displays some key metrics of the Github issues list of any Github project.
-This could be just what you need to provide your boss with a clear and unambiguous exective summary of your team's progress, a kind of support and maintenance state-of-the-union.
-Or perhaps you have a personal project, the maintenance of which you'd like to keep on top of.</p>
+<p>Perhaps you are managing an open source project, the maintenance of which you'd like to keep on top

-<p>This code displays matplotlib metrics by default (a popular open science plotting library for python).
+of.
+Or perhaps you manage a software project at work where you are required to provide your boss with exective summary updates of your support team's progress on an ongoing monthly basis.
+Either way, if your codebase is managed via Github, RepoDash could be just what you need.</p>

+<p>For demo purposes, this code displays the most recent 12 months of matplotlib<sup>1</sup> metrics
-To point it at your project, simply provide your account name and repository name on the command line.
+by default.
+To analyse your own project repository, simply provide your github user name and repository name on the command line.
 It couldn't be simpler.</p>

+<sup>1</sup> *matplotlib is a popular open science plotting library for python which is utilised by RepDash to
+generate its data visualisations*

-<p>NOTE: This has only been tested with open source (public) projects right now, but I have plans to make
+<p>**The current version of RepoDash has only been tested with open source (public) projects.
+However, there
-sure it works with private ones as well... watch this space!</p>
+are plans to make sure it works with private ones as well... watch this space!**</p>